giordano-lucas/dex-cyclic-arbitrage/index.md

 | `AAVE`     | \| |  0    |   0   |   1    |

-For a linear algebra persective, we observe that all rows have the same norm and are linearly independent, this is what makes this `one-hot` encoding a excellent choice for our purposes.
+From a linear algebra perspective, we observe that all rows have the same norm and are linearly independent, this is what makes this `one-hot` encoding an excellent choice for our purposes.

-We draw the attention of the reader on the fact that these extra features should not be added as input to the convolutional autoencoder.
-Indeed, there is not translation bias to exploit here.
-In order to ease the performance comparision with other types of embedding model, we decided not to use them in any of the embedding related tasks.
+We draw the attention of the reader to the fact that these extra features should not be added as an input to the convolutional autoencoder.
+Indeed, there is no translation bias to exploit here.
+In order to ease the performance comparison with other types of embedding models, we decided not to use them in any of the embedding related tasks.

-However,  the profitability prediction.
+To sum up, two different sets of features are used as input for prediction:
+1. `Embeddings`.
+2. `Embeddings + tokens`.

+These two types of features are used and the scores are compared to see if the names of the involved tokens bring relevant information to the prediction.

+Finally, we need to select a performance metric to compare our models.
+Usually, for binary classification tasks, the `accuracy is chosen.
+However, it is probably not a good chose here since we have a strong class imbalance.
+Indeed, using `accuracy the trivial model that outputs always true will have a high performance and this is not what we want.
+Hence, we will investigate the differences in terms of `precision` and `recall`, in particular through the `f1-score` metric which is a geometric mean between `precision` and `recall`.

 ## Different models

-First, simple models such as logistic regression and SVM are used.
-These models take the previously computed embeddings as features.
-Then a more complex model consisting of a neural network is used, it is fed with the raw features.
-Namely, the swap rates and gas fees.

 ### Logistic regression

 The first model consists of logistic regression.
 It is fitted on the standardized embeddings using a grid search cross-validation process to tune the hyperparameter C (regularizer).
 The following confusion matrices (one per type of features) are obtained on the test set :